Video: Dr. Oz Catches Dr. Hannah Vu In $100 Million Scam Industry Selling Fake Christie Brinkley Beauty Creams

 Dr. Mehmet Oz has gone to great lengths to try and catch the people who use his likeness online to sell fake products that he has not really endorsed.
 As seen in the above and below videos, Dr. Oz once again tackled online scammers head-on and exposed the results on the episode of his show that aired Tuesday, December 19.

-Dr. Oz was joined by veteran journalist Deborah Norville and modeling superstar Christie Brinkley on the show that detailed how scammers use the faces of famous folks in photos to create advertisements that promise the same youthful looks of people like Brinkley, First Lady Melania Trump, Ivanka Trump, Mark Cuban and others.
+Dr. Oz was joined by veteran journalist Deborah Norville and modeling superstar Christie Brinkley on the show that detailed how scammers use the faces of famous folks in photos to create advertisements that promise the same youthful looks of people like Brinkley, First Lady Melania Trump, Ivanka Trump, Mark Cuban, and others.
 Although the ads might claim that the beauty creams could be purchased for small amounts, customers who have ordered the scam products have found themselves hit with monthly charges of $89 or more.
 Norville explained how those scammed can reach out to the FTC and their local Secretary of State’s office to report the crimes.

 Employing a private investigator to get to the bottom of those who create scamming companies that use his photo to sell creams, Dr. Oz learned that Dr. Hannah Vu was allegedly behind one of the scam companies.
-Oz’s investigator confronted Dr. Vu in the below video and asked her about her involvement in the firm and if she knew the man who also helmed the company.
+Oz’s investigator confronted Dr. Vu in the below video and asked her about her involvement in the firm and whether she knew the man who also helmed the company.
 Dr. Vu wouldn’t offer more information and said she would get back to Dr. Oz.
 However, getting back to Dr. Oz meant sending a cease-and-desist letter through a lawyer, demanding that Dr. Oz not use Dr. Vu’s image on his show.
-Dr. Oz tore up the letter, because he alleges Dr. Vu has been using his image without permission to run a scam.
+Dr. Oz tore up the letter because he alleges Dr. Vu has been using his image without permission to run a scam.

 Today, @seabrinkley and I are taking on the scammers who are using our names and faces to trick you into buying fraudulent health and beauty products.
 You don’t want to miss it. pic.twitter.com/4ZAH8JAps2